gatsbyjs/gatsby/docs/blog/2018-11-27-swag-store/index.md

 ![Tina Fey in a money shower](images/money-shower.gif)

-## Figuring Out Our Limitations and our Strengths
+## Figuring Out Our Limitations and Our Strengths

 Now that we’d decided on *what* we were going to have, we came up against the inevitable, ever burning question, “How the hell can we make this work?”